 Will the vaccines work to stop COVID-19?

-According to the FDA, Pfizer reports a 95% efficacy rate against COVID-19 across age, gender, race and ethnicity demographics.
-The company observed efficacy in adults over 65 years of age at 94%.
+When it announced its approval of the Pfizer vaccine Aug.
+23, the FDA stated that the vaccine is 91% effective in preventing COVID-19 disease across age, gender, race and ethnicity demographics.
 COVID-19 vaccines are aimed at preventing clinical disease.
 We do not know whether they prevent transmission of the virus.

-For specific data, guidance, side effects and more, please see the FDA’s fact sheets on the three COVID-19 vaccines approved for emergency use authorization:
+For specific data, guidance, side effects and more, please see the FDA’s fact sheets on the three COVID-19 vaccines: